 Whitening toothpaste can be abrasive if used excessively.
 Overuse can lead to enamel erosion or dentin exposure.
 Only use whitening toothpaste about once a week to prevent these effects.

 Professional teeth whitening is the safest and quickest way to whiten your teeth.
 Although effective, these treatments are expensive, but the results can last up to a year.

 In-office whitening treatments take about an hour.
 They can make your teeth two to three shades lighter in one visit.

-All of the following treatments have a similar active ingredient (hydrogen or carbamide peroxide).
+All of the following whitening treatments have a similar active ingredient (hydrogen or carbamide peroxide).
 Some incorporate the use of an LED light to provide quicker whitening: